zpz/zpz.github.io/_posts/2016-09-17-python-project-tips.md

 1. The top-level directories, like `src`, `docs`, `tests`, are more logical and extensible because they are on the same level of abstraction.
 It feels better.

 2. If there are non-Python code, such as Python extensions in C++, this structure can easily grow with the complexity of the codebase.
-An [experimental package of mine](https://github.com/zpz/experiments.py) is an example.
+An [experimental package of mine](https://github.com/zpz/experiments.py) of mine is an example.

 ## Naming and style
 <a name="naming"></a>